UppASD/UppASD-manual/content/output/index.rst

 **bqdata.simid.out** is written if the bq interaction is defined.
 Prints out the bq coupling for each atom.

-**dmstruct.simid.out** is written if the DM interaction is defined and ``do_prnstruct`` is switched on.
-Prints out the coupling list for the DM vector of the system.
-Similar to the data presented in **struct.simid.out**.

-**inp.simid.out** extensive output of the values assigned to global variables after reading ``inpsd.dat`` and accompanying files.

 **pddata.simid.out** is written if anisotropic exchange interaction pd interaction is defined.
 Prints out the effective pd couplings for each atom.

+**inp.simid.out** extensive output of the values assigned to global variables after reading ``inpsd.dat`` and accompanying files.

 Measured observables